-A successful RFP process starts with an understanding of the current issues and future objectives, and identifying what you hope to gain from a new vendor.
+A successful RFP process starts with an understanding of the current issues and future objectives and identifying what you hope to gain from a new vendor.

 Be smart with your resources.
-Use your business case to identify the key areas you want to improve, the pain points you currently face, and how you can use a global payroll solution for growth of your business.
+Use your business case to identify the key areas you want to improve, the pain points you currently face, and how you can use a global payroll solution for the growth of your business.

 Then decide who the key decision-makers are and how you’re going to evaluate the proposals you receive.

 - How long will we be accepting proposals and how many do we want to receive?